sendgrid/docs/source/User_Guide/Legacy_Newsletter/faq.md

 {% endanchor %}

 If you choose not to migrate, you’ll need to download any data and assets from Legacy Newsletter you wish to retain **ASAP**.
 SendGrid is offering a **short** grace period for those that have not migrated yet, but be aware that anything not downloaded asap will soon be permanently deleted.

+{% anchor h3 %}
+Will engagement stats continue to populate after the retirement?
+{% endanchor %}

+If a recipient engages with an email after the sunset date, those engagement stats will be updated in the application for a brief grace period.

+{% anchor h3 %}
+Will data on unsubscribes, bounces, etc., continue to populate after the retirement?
+{% endanchor %}

+If a recipient unsubscribes from your email, marks it as spam, or their address bounces, that information will be updated in the application for a brief grace period.

 {% anchor h2 %}
 Pricing